OPS-E2E-PPE/VBA-Docs/api/Word.Global.FileConverters.md

 keywords: vbawd10.chm163119121
 f1_keywords:
 - vbawd10.chm163119121
-ms.prod: word
 api_name:
 - Word.Global.FileConverters
 ms.assetid: 1112fe8e-5a32-bbef-d02f-f17f0603f539
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Global.FileConverters property (Word)

 Returns a **[FileConverters](Word.fileconverters.md)** collection that represents all the file converters available to Microsoft Word.
 Read-only.

 ## Syntax

 _expression_. `FileConverters`

 _expression_ A variable that represents a '[Global](Word.Global.md)' object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example